mindspore-ai/docs/docs/mindinsight/docs/source_en/landscape.md

 ## Notices

 1. During landscape drawing, the drawing time is directly related to the size of model parameters, dataset `num_sample` and resolution `landscape_size`.
 The larger model, `num_sample` and `landscape_size`, the longer it takes.
 For example, for a LeNet network with a resolution of 40 * 40, a landscape takes 4 minutes.
 When using two devices, the time of a landscape can be reduced to 2 minutes.
 ResNet-50 network, under the same resolution, 4 devices are used for drawing and calculation, and one landscape takes 20 minutes.
-2. In the MindInsight startup interface, the training log file is large.
-MindInsight needs more time to parse the training log file.
+2. In the MindSpore Insight startup interface, the training log file is large.
+MindSpore Insight needs more time to parse the training log file.
 Please wait patiently.
 3. This function currently only supports models defined through mindspore.train.Model.
 4. At present, it only supports: Backend: Ascend / GPU / CPU, Mode: Static Graph Mode, and Platform: Linux.
 5. At present, this function only supports single device and multi-device modes.